davidshepherd7/fill-function-arguments/README.md

 for this).
 You can enable automatic indentation after converting to the multiline form by setting `fill-function-arguments-indent-after-fill` to `t`.

+# Changelog

+## Unstable

+* Fix not passing along interactive arguments to fill-paragraph.

 # Related

 This is effectively the emacs version of